alex-windett/alex-windett.github.io/_posts/2015-11-18-looping-with-sass.markdown

 Anyway, I thought I'd share what I started with and what I ended up with.

 To start, and this didn't change throughout my refactoring, was a `mixin` that contains all the elements that need to change color, and that color is passed in as the mixin argument.
-It goes something along the lines of this
+It goes something along the lines of this:

 {% highlight sass %}
 @mixin zone-color($color) {